KenMorencyTC/TC-Cloud-Team/AzureTemplateGenerator/README.md

 ## How is network traffic regulated in the sample infrastructure?
 This is complicated!
 But it isn't all that bad.
 We'll keep this explanation simple:

-First Here's the naming convention for our resources: SUBNAME-REGION-RESOURCENAME-RESOURCETYPE Ex.
+First Here's the naming convention for our resources: SUBSCIPTION-REGION-RESOURCENAME-RESOURCETYPE

+Ex.
 CORE-CACN-EXTHUB-VNET or PROD-CAEA-EXTWORKLOAD-RGP

 The following illustrates the sample live environment in Canada Central region and not disaster recovery in Canada East region.